 The youngest brother Brian was short and so slim that he floated down into the water from the starting block at the start.
-That meant that 50 meters freestyle wasn’t his thing, as he lacked both power and fast muscle fibers.
-Instead, his skills were the most beneficial on 1,500 meters, where his 15:43 gave him a full scholarship to Kansas University.
+That meant that 50m freestyle wasn’t his thing as he lacked both power and fast muscle fibers.
+However, his skills were the most beneficial on 1,500 meters, where his 15:43 won him a full scholarship to Kansas University.
 Tuition, food, housing and books were paid for four years.

-Mike had a similar set of genes in that he was also better when it came to longer distances.
-His 15:58 on 1,500 meters freestyle was sufficient for landing him a scholarship at the University of Las Vegas (UNLV).
+Mike had a similar set of genes in that he was also better at longer distances.
+His 15:58 in 1,500m freestyle was sufficient to land him a scholarship at the University of Las Vegas (UNLV).

-The change in terms of moving away from home was large.
+Moving away from home was a big change for Mike.
 There were 20,000 students at the university, and there was no mother putting out the toothbrush for him in the six-story building he shared with 200 other students.
-Instead of 3–4 other guys, he now trained with 15–20 who were just as good or better as he was.
+Instead of training with 3–4 other guys, he now trained with 15–20 who were just as good or better than he was.

-One day, he entered his room and eagerly said to his Swedish roommate: “Guess what I’ve tried up by the Hawaiians: Magic mushrooms.
+One day, he entered his room and eagerly said to his Swedish roommate, “Guess what I’ve tried up by the Hawaiians: magic mushrooms!
 It’s so cool.
 Not bad at all.
 It’s really great.
 You gotta try!”
-When the somewhat older roommate rejected his offer, Mike left the room to call his girlfriend who was swimming at UCLA.
-When she didn’t answer, he ran back to his tall Swedish roommate sobbing: “Ashley doesn’t want me.
+When the somewhat older roommate rejected his offer, Mike left the room to call his girlfriend, who was swimming at UCLA.
+When she didn’t answer, he ran back to his tall Swedish roommate sobbing, “Ashley doesn’t want me.
 She’s not picking up.
 It’s over.
 I’m really freaking out.”
-The night that followed saw our tall Swede trying to calm the inconsolable mushroom eater.
+Our tall Swede spent the night trying to calm the inconsolable mushroom eater.

-Students with athletic scholarships could eat a buffet on campus and Mike wasn’t late in putting on weight in the classical American fashion.
-The incredible training volume he had subjected himself to under Coach Rick, in combination with the fact that he was still growing, resulted in him eating like a hippo.
-There were boxes full of cookies and candy in his dorm room, and Mike frequently quenched his thirst by drinking soda in the miserably hot Las Vegas.
+Students with athletic scholarships could eat a buffet on campus and Mike wasn’t late in putting on weight in the classic American fashion.
+The incredible training volume he had subjected himself to under Coach Rick, combined with the fact that he was still growing resulted in him eating like a hippo.
+There were boxes full of cookies and candy in his dorm room, and Mike frequently quenched his thirst by drinking soda in the miserably hot Las Vegas desert.

-His 20 hours of training a week still kept him on the right side of being overweight, but when he after a great deal of effort was able to graduate, he had to start making new holes in his belt.
-When his gentle and caring mother then passed away, he found himself eating a lot for comfort.
-The turning point came when Mike was accepted to the police academy; something that’s almost impossible these days without a college degree and thus something Mike has his swimming to thank for.
+His 20 hours of training a week still kept him on the right side of being overweight, but when he graduated (after a great deal of effort), he had to start adding new notches to his belt.
+When his gentle and caring mother passed away, he found himself eating a lot for comfort.
+The turning point came when Mike was accepted to the police academy—something that’s almost impossible these days without a college degree.
+Mike has his swimming to thank for it!

-Today, police officer Mike lives in California with his Juanita Trujillo, who’s the mayor of the small town of Santa Fe Springs, not far from Whittier.
-Juanita Trujillo became youngest female mayor in the history of California when she was elected.
-Just imagine if the sleepy swimmer from Whittier once ends up being the husband of the president of the United States.
+Today, police officer Mike lives in California with his wife Juanita Trujillo, who’s the mayor of the small town of Santa Fe Springs, not far from Whittier.
+Juanita Trujillo became the youngest female mayor in the history of California when she was elected.
+Just imagine if the sleepy swimmer from Whittier ends up being the husband of the president of the United States.